Kawatt/Chromafly-Origin/README.md

 # Template-Origin
-Origin datapack that adds the [origin] Origin.
+Origin datapack that adds the Chromafly Origin.